 Set Up The Controller

-The WoolyAI Controller is a web interface and router.
+The WoolyAI Controller is like a router for routing GPU jobs across your GPU node cluster with REST APIS and a web interface.
 It is packaged to run as a docker container on your infrastructure and doesn't need to run on GPU.
-It is responsible for routing WoolyAI client(ML container) execution requests to the GPU nodes running WoolyAI Server based on real-time GPU utilization.
+It is responsible for routing GPU execution requests from your ML CUDA containers running with WoolyAi client libraries installed to the GPU nodes running WoolyAI Server.
+It has three components:

 - The WoolyAI Controller (API and Web UI)